-Regarding nutrition, a cross-sector national strategy of food and nutrition is already designed under the contribution of five ministries, including Ministry of Health (??), encompassing necessary interventions to improve food safety and ensure healthy nutrition for all.
+Regarding nutrition, a cross-sector national strategy of food and nutrition is already designed under the contribution of five ministries, encompassing necessary interventions to improve food safety and ensure healthy nutrition for all.

 III.3.3.
 Promoting healthy lifestyles: control of smoking, alcohol and illicit drugs

-(up to 100 words)
+As the epidemiological transition is clearly taking place in Albania, there is a huge obvious need to address the major risk factors that cause the burden of NCDs.
+Besides the biological and constitutional factors (such as age, sex and genetic factors), most of the NCDs are known to be caused by behavioral/lifestyle risk factors.
+This includes cigarette smoking, excessive and harmful alcohol use, physical inactivity and unhealthy dietary habits (characterized by high fat intakes in general and saturated fat in particular, high consumption of sugar, or low intake of fresh fruit and vegetables).
+These behavioral risk factors are common for several NCDs, particularly for CVD, cancer and diabetes.
+These factors, in turn, also relate to other major risk factors, such as obesity, high cholesterol levels and high blood pressure.

 III.3.4.
 Social protection and welfare systems

 The purpose of social protection policy is to provide every Albanian citizen regardless of income, origin, age, gender, ethnicity, education, sexual orientation, cultural, political and religious beliefs, with quality public services; special care for orphan children and adolescents; special care for the elderly; transformation of the Economic Aid Program in the Social Reintegration Program, special support for children in street situations and for the Roma and Egyptian communities etc.

-Pensions, disability pensions

-(up to 100 words)

-Social welfare: economic aid, rights of the child, rights of the elderly

-(up to 100 words)

-Intentional and unintentional injuries
+There are 586 thousand persons (19% of the total population) that receive pensions.
+The trend of persons receiving pensions is increasing due to demographic trends, migration and changes in the relations within the Albanian family.
+In 2014 the total number of contributions was 654,563 – a 16.6% increase from the 561, 169 in 2013.
+Also for 2014 the numbers of persons receiving pensions by category were: disability due to disease – 5293, disability due to work related accidents – 54, and pregnancy – 15,696.
+The minimal pension in 2014 was 12,264 ALL for urban and 8,398 ALL for rural areas.
+The maximal pension for the same year was 24,528 ALL for urban and 12,264 ALL for rural areas.

+The implementation of the social protection mentioned in 1.2.1 is hindered by the informality in the economy and labor market, that reduces the input of contributive sources to the social protection programs.
+A recent WB study underlines that the informality in the Albanian economy is about 34% (in some sectors even higher).
+The labor market informality is 39%.
+Informal workers have lower wages and income, total lack of social and health protection, low level or trade union organization, lack of social benefits packages, difficult working conditions and safety at the workplace.
+As a result of the GoA efforts to reduce informality in the economy and labor market – some 93,394 new contributors joined the pension fund scheme.

 Prevention of intentional injuries (violence) and unintentional injuries (road accidents) is considered a priority for the Albanian government.
 Strengthening the child protection system, defining roles and responsibilities of professionals who handle cases of violence, raising the community awareness of reporting any form of violence have proven positive attempts of the Albanian institutions in the fight against violence in any setting.
 The Albanian government is committed to reduce the number of deaths from road accidents by 30-50% by 2020.
 Actions are not only related with road infrastructure improvement, but also with strengthening the law enforcement and improving the medical emergency service.

 III.3.5.
 Environment